Elon Musk to set foot on the silver screen: Documentary officially under works

 With a personality as remarkable as Musk’s, there’s bound to be a lot of curiosity.
 Some of the recent documentaries based on him include Elon Musk’s Crash Course (2022) by the New York Times Presents at FX, and Return To Space (2022) helmed by Jimmy Chin and Elizabeth Chai Vasarhelyi.

 The tech giant reached the peak of media attention with his USD 44 billion Twitter takeover in 2022.
 He then made headlines with his attempts at restructuring the company and bringing in new user experience.
-He lost the apex position as the world’s richest person to LVMH owner Bernard Arnault, but reclaimed the position recently after Tesla prices surged and boosted his net worth by almost USD 7 billion, making it reach USD 187 billion.
+He lost the apex position as the world’s richest person to LVMH owner Bernard Arnault, but reclaimed the position recently after Tesla prices surged and boosted his net worth by almost USD 7 billion (INR 5,72,42,71,00,000), making it reach USD 187 billion (INR 1,52,91,98,11,00,000).